 WHY DOES MY CAT EAT HIS FUR?

-Cats can shed and lose part of their fur on the floor, on the couch, or in bed.
+Cats can shed and lose part of their fur on the floor, couch, or bed.
 This is not a weird thing.
-What is weird is that when they realize they have lost part of their fur, the first thing they do is to lick it and ingest it.
+What is weird is that when they realize they have lost part of their fur, the first thing they do is lick it and ingest it.

-Let’s see what are all the reasons for cats licking their fur.
+Let’s see what all the reasons for cats licking their fur are.

 Cats lick their coat constantly.
 Therefore it is normal for them to put their fur in their mouth.
-They do not want to leave track of their presence, and these tend to eat their hair.
-Indoor cats do not need to do it, but it is part of their instinct, and therefore even in an indoor environment, they keep on doing it.
+They do not want to leave the track of their presence, and these tend to eat their hair.
+Indoor cats do not need to do it, but it is part of their instinct; therefore, even in an indoor environment, they keep doing it.

 If this is the case, your cat may not overeat fur but occasionally ingest it.
 The best remedy would be to vacuum clean the house often to avoid your cat running into too much air and ending up ingesting it.